gavinlyonsrepo/RpiMotorLib/Documentation/Servo_RPI_GPIO.md

 (3) convert_from_degree - converts degrees to duty cycle percentage

-(4) servo_move_step - moves servo from two points in timed steps. when using this method you may notice twitching at certain delays and stepsizes.
-This can be particular pronounced on cheap servos.
-This is most likely result of the implementation of the RPIO PWM software timing.
+(4) servo_move_step - moves servo from two points in timed steps.

 ### Import library and intialise the class